A landing page can make or break your campaign.

 So where do we start…well every high converting landing page functions on a few core principles…

 Arguably the most important section of your landing page, the Hero is where you quickly communicate the what, why, and how.
 What does your SaaS product do?
 Why do they need it?
 And how can they get it?
-Effective Hero sections convey your value proposition in a matter of seconds, compelling your target audience to read on and click through.

 Though small in terms of a page’s real estate, Hero sections typically contain several elements.